Freddie Freeman Player Props: Dodgers vs. Yankees

-Freddie Freeman -- with a slugging percentage of .698 in his past 10 games, including two home runs -- will be in action for the Los Angeles Dodgers against the New York Yankees, with Gerrit Cole on the hill, on June 3 at 7:15 PM ET.
+After going 1-for-5 in his most recent game, Freddie Freeman and the Los Angeles Dodgers face the New York Yankees (who will start Domingo German) at 7:10 PM ET on Sunday.

-He had a hitless performance in his last game (0-for-5) against the Yankees.
+In his last game he had a one-hit showing (1-for-5) against the Yankees.

 Freddie Freeman Game Info & Props vs. the Yankees